Begin sowing your summer veggies such as tomatoes, beans and courgettes, along with lettuce, silverbeet and beetroot. For more info click here

 Start preparing for spring and summer now!
 Dig in compost crops and start weeding beds to ensure you’re ready and prepared to plant this spring.

 Thoroughly spray with a mix of FreeFlo Copper and Aquaticus Glow before they burst into life.
 By winter spraying with these two organic products you reduce the risk of diseases and pest problems over the coming seasons.

 Time to trim and shape early flowering camellias, wait till it’s finished blooming then trim.

 As it warms up you can begin to repair your lawn or plant up any new patches.
 Or if moss has become a problem apply Kings Lawn Moss Control, just be careful around paving as it can stain it.
 Click here for our Lawn Care Range

 Ideal for creating the perfect conditions for seed germination.

 Protect new seedling from slugs snails.
-If you have pets use Tui Quash as it’s safe to use around cats, dogs and is generally considered less toxic than table salt in small amounts.
+If you have pets use Tui Quash as it’s the safest pellet available to use around cats, dogs and is generally considered less toxic than table salt in small amounts.

 A fine mix that is free draining and increases the rate of germination.